gingerbeardman/stapler/README.md

 - Read-only permission may be prompted for some folders
 - Network permission is required to Quick Look .webloc files

+---

+## Bonus tip

+System Preferences > Desktop & Dock > Windows > Close windows when quitting an application = OFF

+Then leave the windows of an app open as you quit it.
+When you next launch the app its windows will restore to their previous size and position.
+If you close the windows first, then the app will restore to having no windows open.

 ----

 ## Get involved